nikhil-salodkar/nikhil-salodkar.github.io/_posts/2023-02-05-A brief look into Latent diffusion components.md

             ('feature_extractor', ('transformers', 'CLIPImageProcessor')),
             ('requires_safety_checker', False)])
 ```
-As we can see the pipeline loaded many components.
+As we can see, the pipeline loaded many components.
 Each component fulfills a particular purpose.
 - **VAE**: Variational Auto encoder, used to compress the input images into lower dimensional latents which are then
     in turn used for training the model to make diffusion training faster.
-Its Encoder is used only during training and
+Its Encoder is used only during training, and
-    decoder is used during final step of inference (converting the final denoised image latents to image)
+    decoder is used during the final step of inference (converting the final denoised image latents to image)
 - **Text Encoder**: Transformer model used to convert input text into embeddings which guide what kind of image to be
     generated.
 - **Tokenizer**: Tokenizer for Text Encoder